HominiSancti/city-weather-website/README.md

-A simple Javascript application integrating the OpenWeather API to look-up the weather of a city.
+A simple weather website to look up the weather of a city.
+It integrates the OpenWeatherAPI and Country Flags API.